hoprnet/hopr-admin/README.md

 ### `docker run -p 8080:80 node-admin`

-Runs the Node Admin doker image exposing the 8080 port.
+Runs the Node Admin container exposing the 8080 port.
 To access the Node Admin you should go to `http://localhost:8080/`